Dsyforever/numberical_optimization/README.md

-**This is a library of numerical optimization develop by a mathematics student.
+**This is a library of numerical optimization develop by a mathematic student.
 If you are interest  in this project , welcome to sent your advice to my email:**  madsy@maid.scut.edu.cn.

 ![book](https://github.com/Dsyforever/numberical_optimization/blob/main/book.jpg)